ryderdamen/flight_planning_mcp/README.md

-# Aviation MCP Server
+# Flight Planning MCP Server
-An MCP (Model Context Protocol) server for retrieving Aviation weather data from aviationweather.gov's data API.
+An MCP (Model Context Protocol) server for retrieving flight planning and aviation data from a variety of sources.

 **Important:** This is an experimental project and should not be relied upon for flight planning or mission critical situations.
 This server is designed for experimental and entertainment purposes only.